 Phylum: Basidiomycota - Class: Agaricomycetes - Order: Agaricales - Family: Mycenaceae

-2 to 3.5cm across; conical, becoming bell shaped and eventually broadly umbonate; smooth with striations almost to centre; margin scalloped or sharply toothed; various shades of grey or greyish-brown, becoming darker towards the centre.
+2 to 3.5cm across; conical, becoming bell shaped and eventually umbonate; smooth with striations almost to centre; margin scalloped or sharply toothed; various tones of greay or greyish brown, becoming darker brown towards centre.

-5 to 10cm long and 2 to 4mm in diameter.; white or pale brown at the apex, progressively darker red-brown towards the downy base; no stem ring.
+5 to 10cm long and 0.2 to 0.4cm in diameter; white at the apex, progressively darker red-brown towards the downy base; longitudinally grooved, often very obviously but sometimes only faintly; no ring.

 Habitat & Ecological role